SamMed05/c-cpp-notes/docs/cpp/Conditional statements/if-else.md

 :::info Note

 When the block inside the statements is only one code expression (the line of code that ends with `;`) like in all the cases above except for the `main()` function, curly brackets are optional.
 However, I recommend using them always because they make the block less error-prone to future modifications by you but especially by other programmers.
 Block of more than one line of code, in fact, always require the use of curly brackets.
-There's also a problem of ambiguity  in nested if-else statements called "[dandling else](https://en.wikipedia.org/wiki/Dangling_else)" and by braces you'll most likely never encounter it.
+There's also a problem of ambiguity  in nested if-else statements called "[dandling else](https://en.wikipedia.org/wiki/Dangling_else)" and by using braces you'll most likely never encounter it.

 :::